-Isaac Straley is the Chief Information Security Officer for CanSSOC and U of T. At U of T he oversees the tri-campus Information Security program, ensuring that U of T’s networks, systems and information are protected in a way that enables the University’s missions.
+Isaac Straley is the Chief Information Security Officer for CanSSOC and University of Toronto.
+At the university, he oversees the tri-campus Information Security program, ensuring the university’s networks, systems, and information are protected in a way that enables the University’s missions.
 Previously, Isaac held a dual post of both CISO and privacy officer at the University of California for 13 years.

 Victoria is an experienced Project Manager supporting CanSSOC since its early start.
 On top of this role, she is a member of McGill University’s Project Management Office team where her main responsibilities are to deliver on the University Security Roadmap.
 Victoria has been working as a Project Manager for over 20 years, mastering software application product development and infrastructure projects across industries such consultancy, Aerospace and Telecom prior to joining the high education sector.
 She holds a bachelor degree in computer science and is Project Management Professional, certified since 2005.